feedhenry/fh-dotnet-sdk/ReadMe.md

 Invoke a cloud function which you have defined in cloud/main.js (the old way).
 Can be used in PCL projects.

 For full list of APIs, please check [FH .NET SDK API References](http://feedhenry.github.io/fh-dotnet-sdk/Documentations/FHDotNetSDKDoc/Help/index.html).

+## Structure

+The complete FH .NET SDK contains four projects:

+* FHSDK
+  A PCL library contains core code.
+It is required by all the other three projects.
+Most the the APIs are implemented here.
+It contains a few interface definitions which are implemented in each platform's project.
+Another important function of this library is to automatically figure out the correct implementions for the inferfaces when running on devices (see code in [FHSDK/Adaptation](FHSDK/Adaptation)).
+The assembly file built by the project can be used by other PCL projects.
+* FHSDKPhone
+  A WP8 library project.
+Contains implementaion details for WP8 platform.
+* FHXamarinAndroidSDK
+  A Xamarin Android library project.
+Contains implementaion details for Android platform.
+* FHXamarinIOSSDK
+  A Xamarin IOS library project.
+Contains implementaion details for iOS platform.

 ## Building